Chapter 7: Primary Production

-- be able to define primary production, gross and net production, new and regenerated production
+- define primary production, gross and net production, new and regenerated production

-- know some of the major organisms involved in oceanic primary productivity
+- identify some of the major organisms involved in oceanic primary productivity

-- know how certain phytoplankton can cause toxic blooms
+- explain how certain phytoplankton can cause toxic blooms

-- know the major requirements for primary production to occur
+- identify the major requirements for primary production to occur

-- understand how light availability and thus primary production changes with depth
+- explain how light availability and thus primary production changes with depth

-- understand the concept of compensation depth in relation to primary production
+- define the concept of compensation depth in relation to primary production

-- know the major nutrients needed for primary production
+- identify the major nutrients needed for primary production

-- know the general depth profiles for nutrients in the ocean, and the factors responsible for those curves
+- recreate and explain the general depth profiles for nutrients in the ocean, and the factors responsible for those curves

-- be able to describe the seasonal patterns in productivity in polar, tropical, and temperate regions, and the factors responsible for those patterns
+- describe the seasonal patterns in productivity in polar, tropical, and temperate regions, and the factors responsible for those patterns

 While this book does not delve too deeply into marine biology topics, one biological process that is crucial to an understanding of oceanography is primary production.
 Oceanic primary production obviously forms the base of marine food webs, but it also produces about half of the oxygen that we breathe in terrestrial systems.
 Furthermore, you cannot fully understand the profiles of dissolved gases (section 5.4) or the distribution of (section 12.6) without considering the roles played by primary production.